Nonstandard solutions for a perturbed nonlinear Schr\"{o}dinger system with small coupling coefficients\protect\thanks{A perturbed nonlinear Schr\"{o}dinger system: Verifying the assumptions in Lemma

-\section{Verifying the assumptions in Lemma \ref{le4.6}}
+\section{Verifying the assumptions in Lemma \ref{LE4.6}}

-In this section, we are going to verify the decay estimates in Theorems \ref{th1.1} and \ref{th1.2}, which imply the assumptions in Lemma \ref{le4.6}.
+In this section, we are going to verify the decay estimates in Theorem \ref{th1.2}, which imply the assumptions in Lemma \ref{LE4.6}.
 We split the argument into two subsections with respect to the two conditions \eqref{AAeq1.8} and \eqref{AAeq1.9}.